gmohre/wikinotes/wiki_review.md

 2. How can I register?
 3. How can I change my user properties?
 4. How do I log out?
-2. Why would I want to log in?
+5. Why would I want to log in?
+    1. Comments
+    2. Crowdsourcing
+    3. Discover
+    4. Cms Census?
+    5. Pledge Free Stream
+    6. Email This (Proto Social Sharing :3)

 ### Staff
 1. The Admin Site
 2. Connecting your user to a Person object
 3. User permissions
+    1. Application Access
+    2. Special View Permissions
 4. Changing Password
+5. Overriding Username in Comments

 ### Developers

+#### Kennel
 1. User Model
 2. Apis to get user state
 3. User action tracking (listen/view)
-4. Comment and Person FKs
+4. Comment and Person FKskennel

-1. Logged In Users
+5. Logged In Users - Kennel application
 	+ Registration
 	+ Authentication
 	+ Profile